 Having the mental and/or physical capacity to engage in one or more major life activities, such as seeing, hearing, speaking, walking, breathing, performing manual tasks, learning, or caring for oneself.

-Adapted with Permission from: Education Glossary Terms, Anti-Defamation League, 2018.
+ADAPTED FROM: Education Glossary Terms, Anti-Defamation League, 2018.

 Appreciating and welcoming others for who they are as individuals without judgment.
 When we accept someone, it shows that we value and respect their identity (“who they are”).

 Intentionally designing experiences (such as a building, recreational facility, program, activity, or online resource) to be easily usable for individuals with disabilities.
 For example, creating an accessible pool could include incorporating pool lifts or sloped entries.

 A person from one identity group who speaks out or takes action in support of individuals from another group.

 The marginalization and/or oppression of people who are of immigrant origin, transnational or outside the dominant national identity or culture.

 Actively working to eliminate individual, institutional, and systemic racism as well as the causes of racism, oppression, and injustice.
 When we choose to be anti-racist, we take actions to end racial inequities in our daily lives.